StephenCataldo/comment-better/README.md

 (And it behaves as if it hanging ... but it's hanging working.)

-Every time you change your code, npm will still be running, and the extension in the dev directory will be updated.
+Every time you change your code, npm will still be running, and the extension in the dev directory will be updated - you'll see another "webpack building" message each time it needs to.

+It should be working!

+### More notes & building the build version

 #### React/Redux hot reload